Tipplin/Visual-Galaxy-Framework/Tipplin.README.md

 ### Author Info:
 #### All our Projects and this Links on Handy:
 #### Smartphone Button Google, and then the same Google,
-#### search: github/tipplin, then Visual Galaxy Framework touch with finger
+#### search: github/tipplin, kurs christian tipplin - github touch with finger, then Visual Galaxy Framework touch with finger
 #### and then show code, then tipplin.README, see first disclaimer for links and more,
 #### and all Links, go Google Pacman Game,
 #### start first screen with in motion finger, swipe left, the game start now.